 - Failure to appear in court for a minor traffic violation

 - Failure to pay a Maryland traffic ticket

 - Failure to pay an out-of-state traffic ticket (through the Interstate Compact)

-- Too many points accumulated against the license
+- Too many points accumulated

 - Failure to pay child support